GabrielNew/HtmlToAnki/README.md

 ### NEXT STEPS
 - [x] Develop a simple script to convert HTML in APKG file.
-- [ ] Develop feature to work with images.
+- [x] Develop feature to work with images.
 - [ ] Develop an API to make this public and easier to use.

 > [!TIP]
 You may use this script and make any changes.
 There is no need to install these libraries in your local machine, create a VENV to Python, it's very easy.

 > [!WARNING]
 This script is just an alpha version, so it has some limitations and may contains bugs.
-One example is that this script, doesn't work with flashcard and images yet.